CP2406-2018-2/cp2406-project-IsabelleCarlsson/UserStories/User Stories.md

 Estimate: 4 hours

-- A user needs to be able to set the simulator tickrate (TODO)
+- A user needs to be able to set the simulator time tickrate (TODO)

 Estimate: 1 hour